metantz/ripHijacker/README.md

 sudo sysctl --system -a -p | grep  yama

-Obviously, to use '-z 1' option the target program must be compiled with the "-z execstack" option.
+Obviously, to use '-z 1' option the target program must be compiled with the "-z execstack" option and to use -e and -n options the environment variable must be loaded before the program target execution.

 Acknowledgment: